Cooking Thanksgiving dinner with a remote digital food thermometer is a game-changer.

 Everybody’s Gramma’s favorite method on Thanksgiving.

-This method is not safe anymore and not recommended.
+This method is not safe anymore and is not recommended.

 If you insist on sticking with any of the above methods, I hope you made a lot of stuffing and other side dishes!

-2.)
-You Need The Convenience To Focus On Other Tasks
+You Need the Convenience to Focus On Other Tasks

 Most of the wireless thermometers have a great range.
 For example, the Maverick ET-733 Wireless Thermometer has a range of 300 feet!

-3.)
-You Need To Monitor Temperature Changes During The Cook
+You Need to Monitor Temperature Changes During the Cook

 Grilling is more complex than cooking in an oven for many reasons.

-With an oven, all you do is preheat to the select temperature, and pop-in the dish.
-An oven should remain at that select temperature for the remainder of cooking time.
+With an oven, all you do is preheat to the selected temperature and pop in the dish.
+An oven should remain at that selected temperature for the remainder of the cooking time.

 With a grill, that’s not the case.
-Temperature fluctuates over time!
+The temperature fluctuates over time!
 That being said, how will you know when this happens?
 Having a wireless remote smoker thermometer is the answer.

 How does it work?